cerebral/cerebral/docs/guides/http.md

 })
 ```

-The operators of http provider though makes it a natural choice when working with Cerebral.
+The store of http provider though makes it a natural choice when working with Cerebral.